 For advice on this, please email our planning team at DutyPlanner@ccc.govt.nz or phone 03 941 8999 and ask to speak to the duty planner.

-If you are thinking about installing a swimming pool or spa, or you have questions about pool barriers that aren’t answered here or at the MBIE website(external link), contact us on 03 941 8999 or email fspinspections@ccc.govt.nz.
+If you are thinking about installing a residential or small heated pool, or you have questions about pool barriers that aren’t answered here or on the MBIE website(external link), email fspinspections@ccc.govt.nz.